redis/redis-py/README.rst

   iterator method.
 These are purely for convenience so the user doesn't have to keep track of the cursor while iterating.
 Use the scan_iter/sscan_iter/hscan_iter/zscan_iter methods for this behavior.

-In addition to the changes above, the Redis class, a subclass of Redis, overrides several other commands to provide backwards compatibility with older versions of redis-py:

-* **LREM**: Order of 'num' and 'value' arguments reversed such that 'num' can provide a default value of zero.
-* **ZADD**: Redis specifies the 'score' argument before 'value'.
-These were swapped accidentally when being implemented and not discovered until after people were already using it.
-The Redis class expects \*args in the form of:
-  `name1, score1, name2, score2, ...`
-* **SETEX**: Order of 'time' and 'value' arguments reversed.

 More Detail